A variational time discretization for the compressible Euler equations: Introduction

 It is well-known that a generic solution to the isentropic Euler equations will not remain smooth, even for regular initial data.
 Instead the solution will have jump discontinuities along codimension-one submanifolds in space-time, which are called shocks.
 Then the continuity and the momentum equation must be considered in the sense of distributions, and the energy equation does no longer follow automatically.
 A physically reasonable relaxation is to assume that no energy can be created by the fluid: The energy equality in \eqref{E:FULL} must be replaced by the inequality

 in distributional sense.
 Physically, strict inequality in \eqref{E:ED} means that mechanical energy is transformed into heat, a form of energy that is not accounted for by the model.
-Notice that a differential inequality like \eqref{E:ED} contains some information on the regularity of solutions: The space-time divergence of a certain nonlinear function of $(\RHO,\BU)$ is a nonpositive distribution, and thus a measure.
-In the one-dimensional case, it is even reasonable to look for weak solutions of \eqref{E:IEE} that satisfy differential inequalities like \eqref{E:ED} simultaneously for a large class of nonlinear functions of $(\RHO,\BU)$ that are called entopy-entropy flux pairs.
+Notice that a differential inequality like \eqref{E:ED} contains some information on the regularity of solutions: The space-time divergence of a certain non-linear function of $(\RHO,\BV)$ is a non-positive distribution, and thus a measure.
+In the one-dimensional case, it is even reasonable to look for weak solutions of \eqref{E:IEE} that satisfy differential inequalities like \eqref{E:ED} simultaneously for a large class of non-linear functions of $(\RHO,\BV)$ that are called entopy-entropy flux pairs.
 Such an assumption on the solutions is again an entropy condition.
 Using the method of compensated compactness, it is then possible the establish the global existence of weak (entropy) solutions of \eqref{E:IEE}.
-We refer the reader to \cites{Chen2000, DingChenLuo1987, DingChenLuo1988, ChenLeFloch2000, ChenPerepelitsa2010, DiPerna1983, LeFlochWestdickenberg2007, LionsPerthameSouganidis1996, LionsPerthameTadmor1994} for further information.
-In several space dimensions the only available entropy-entropy flux pair is the total energy-energy flux.
-Global existence is then an open problem, as is uniqueness of solutions.
+We refer the reader to \cites{Chen2000, DingChenLuo1987, DingChenLuo1988, ChenLeFloch2000, ChenPerepelitsa2010, DiPerna1983, LeFlochWestdickenberg2007, LionsPerthameSouganidis1996, LionsPerthameTadmor1994} for more information.